tumaer/SciML/lecture/cc-4-rnn.md

 * Sequence Classification
 * Sequence Translation

-we will be focussing on sequence generation, and sequence translation in this lecture.
+we will be focussing on the three in the very same order.

 ### Sequence Generation